dejianzhang2211/TMB-analysis/README.md

 # TMB-analysis

-The related files for submission of Wang J
+The related file for submission of Wang J

 The file with Rdata or csv suffix is the necessary data file, and the file with R suffix is R script.